-Do You Have To Say "I Love You" Before Moving In Together?
-Here's What The Experts Think
+Here’s Why You Don’t Have To Say “I Love You” Before Moving In Together, & It Makes Sense

 One of the biggest decisions that you'll make in a relationship is whether or not to move in together, and when to do so.
 For some couples, it's an easy decision, but for others, it requires a lot of thinking and talking.
 There's really no one right way to do it, but many couples wonder if they should say "I love you" before moving in together.
 And it's a valid point.
 Moving in together is a big step, and while it might seem like a fairytale in some ways, there are a lot of wake-up calls that can happen when you start to live with your significant other.